 AlcoholEdu and the Sexual Assault Prevention for Undergraduates modules are mandatory online educational programs that all incoming students (including transfer students) must complete.
 AlcoholEdu is an interactive, personalized program that will educate you about risk reduction in the areas of alcohol and drugs.
 The Sexual Assault Prevention for Undergraduates addresses sexual assault and healthy relationship promotion.

-You will receive an email on August 1 with a link to the program website, where you will log in with your UT EID and password to complete the program, which has two parts.
-Part 1 is due the day before the first class day.
+You will receive an email with a link in August to the program website, where you will log in with your UT EID and password to complete the program, which has two parts.
 If you do not complete both Parts 1 and 2 by the deadlines, you will not be able to see your grades online for that semester.
 For more information, visit the Healthyhorns website.